 In the case the interpolation method is applied, the electric energy consumption value ECDC,COP,ind for the individual vehicle according to step 9 of Table A8/11 of Annex B8 shall be used for verifying the conformity of production.

-4. OVC-HEVs
+5. Verification of CoP on CO2 mass emissions / fuel efficiency of OVC-HEVs

-4.1.
+5.1.
 At the request of the manufacturer it is allowed to use different test vehicles for the charge-sustaining test and charge-depleting test.